 - Glucagon, the hormone that takes out stored glycogen from the liver, can also be seen in the islets of Langerhans.

-The actual tissue of the pancreas, or the island itself, is the one creating the enzymes or what we refer to as the cannons of our pirates.
+The actual tissue of the pancreas, or the island itself, creates the enzymes or what we refer to as the cannons of our pirates.
 What do cannons do?
 They go ba-boom!
 With that in mind, the enzymes (cannons) that break down protein, lipids, and carbohydrates are the following:

 - Protein – Protease